 The SELF Loan program has several phases based on changes in calculating interest and other loan terms.
 In fiscal year 2002, the Agency received approval for the SELF III phase of the loan program, which bases the interest rate charged to borrowers on the average of the three-month LIBOR during the calendar quarter immediately preceding the interest rate adjustment date plus a margin.
 The SELF IV phase of the loan program began in July 2006 with minor changes.
 The SELF V phase of the loan program began in October 2010 with a fixed and variable interest rate option.
 The SELF III, SELF IV, and SELF V current margin is 2.00% for variable rate loans.
-For the fixed rate option of the SELF V phase of the loan program, effective August 1, 2016 through June 30, 2019 the rate is set at 6.00% for new loans.
+For the fixed rate option of the SELF V phase of the loan program, effective April 1, 2020 the rate is set at 4.85% for new loans.
+To provide relief to student loan borrowers during the COVID-19 emergency, the Agency will charge an interest rate of 0% through September 30, 2020.